Security

 Billing isolation + dedupe

 Wallet movements (debits + credits) are idempotent on a request id.
-A retried Stripe webhook, a network hiccup that double-fires a debit — both are caught at the DO ledger's primary-key constraint.
+A retried Stripe webhook, a network hiccup that double-fires a debit — both are caught at the ledger's primary-key constraint.
 Replaying an event ten times moves the balance once.

 Stripe holds your card data, not us — Checkout runs on checkout.stripe.com.
 We receive a verified webhook on completion and credit the wallet.